top of page

 Wide Open Mind

-I started on an 8 week trial in a West Cork community hospital to experiment and see if I could actually write songs with older people, some living with dementia.
-I knew nothing then of old Irish songs.
+Liz 3: I knew nothing then of old Irish songs.
 I knew nothing of the townlands and their Irish names, the milk separator , threshing day, dance halls and spring wells.
 I was new to their world.
-This would end up being my work for the last next 10 years.

 Say what you wanna say, I’m not judging in any way, here it is completely safe.

-Share with me your memories, this can be your legacy, I’ll turn it into memory.
+Liz 3: Share with me your memories, this can be your legacy, I’ll turn it into memory.

-Most of the time, I sell it like this- I’M the one who wants to write this song.
+Liz 2: Most of the time, I sell it like this- I’M the one who wants to write this song.
 I need their help.
-Tell me again about how you’d watch your father come in in his hobnail boots and mark up the concrete floors….
-That would be great for my song.

 For these two hours, I’m right here, I’m listening, I’m interested, take me there